stillandcalm/grpo_reasoning/README.md

 The key insight is this: don't just reward correct answers - reward the entire thinking process.
 When you combine this with technical innovations like advantage normalization, ratio clipping, and KL regularization, you get a training method that can push models beyond human-level reasoning ability while maintaining transparency.

-That's GRPO - turning language models into thoughtful problem solvers, one step at a time.

 ---
 # grpo_reasoning